 Contact our admissions department to arrange your appointment.

-Our MS program received the maximum 10-year accreditation on August 7, 2016 and is accredited through 2026.
-On August 7, 2016 the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) accredited our OTD program for the maximum initial accreditation period of 7 years.
+Duquesne University's entry-level OTD program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+ACOTE accredited our OTD program for the maximum initial accreditation period of 7 years on August 7, 2016.

 4720 Montgomery Lane

 Bethesda, MD 20814-3449

 The National Board for Certification in Occupational Therapy (NBCOT) provides program data results for Duquesne University.